Giving addresses community issues around affordable housing, small

 positive impact by addressing urgent community issues such as affordable

-When combined with the nearly $565,000 donated by the company’s South
+When combined with the nearly $1.1 million donated by the company’s

 million from Wells Fargo and its team members in 2018.
 That amounts to

-“Across our community, many residents are working hard to make ends
+“Across our state, many residents are working hard to make ends meet.

-in underserved areas, succeed financially.
-We will continue to provide
+underserved areas, succeed financially.
+We plan to continue to help

-Beyond philanthropy, Wells Fargo team members in South Carolina
+Beyond philanthropy, Wells Fargo team members in Colorado volunteered

-volunteered more than 44,640 hours in 2018 to support nonprofits and
+almost 39,000 hours in 2018 to support nonprofits and causes important

 “Part of what makes Wells Fargo unique is the generosity of our team

-members who help multiply our community impact,” said Bankson.
+members who help multiply our community impact,” continued DeCorrevont.

-“Sometimes giving time is even more valuable than money, because it puts
+“Sometimes giving our time is even more valuable than money because it

 tangible way to personally make a difference.”